Milad-Akarie/auto_route_library/README.md

 context.innerRouterOf<StackRouter>
 (
 UserRoute.name);
-// or if we're usign an AutoTabsRouter inside of DashboardPage context.innerRouterOf<TabsRouter>(
+// or if we're using an AutoTabsRouter inside of DashboardPage context.innerRouterOf<TabsRouter>(
 UserRoute
 .